replicatedhq/replicated-field-labs/lab1-kots/lab1-e6-proxy/README.md

 Note that you'll need to add `-E` flag to the `sudo` command in order to forward your environment to `bash` process runing under `sudo`.
 You can also experiment with only forwarding specific variables as suggested in [this article](https://www.petefreitag.com/item/877.cfm).

-> The sudo has a handy argument -E or --preserve-env which will pass all your environment variables into the sudo environment.
+> The sudo command has a handy argument -E or --preserve-env which will pass all your environment variables into the sudo environment.

 ### What this does